qtrinh/qpipeline/ANNOTATE_VCF_WITH_BED.md

 chr1	10642	rs558604819	G	A	.	.
 RS=558604819;MY_TARGET=1,1,.?chr1?10500?10700??
 ```

-Similarly, number of entries that are not on target can be extracted by doing the following command
+Similarly, entries that are not on target can be extracted by doing the following command
 ```
 cat sample.target.vcf | grep MY_TARGET=0 | less
 ```